For daily wit & wisdom, sign up for the Almanac newsletter.

-Trillions of “good” bacteria live inside our body.
-There’s an entire ecosystem—or, microbiome—in our gut!
-And gut health matters; it’s intertwined with our immune system, which is linked with diabetes, weight loss, and allergies.
-Learn more about gut health and how to take steps to keep those microbes healthy and happy!
+Trillions of “good” bacteria live inside our bodies.
+Gut health matters; it’s intertwined with the immune system, which is linked with diabetes, weight loss, and allergies.
+Learn more about gut health and how to take steps to restore yours!

-The majority of bacteria and microbes live in our gut, mostly in the large intestine, communicating with the immune system and the brain.
+All this bacteria lives in our gut.
+In fact, there’s an entire world or ecosystem of living microorganisms—bacteria, fungi, protozoa, and viruses.
+The human body has 100 trillion microscopic life forms living in what we call the “microbiome” and the majority live in our large intestine, communicating with the immune system and the brain.
 The health of these bacterial communities directly influences our own health.
 Yes, it’s all interconnected!

 Early research shows that a diverse and balanced microbiome is important for physical and mental health.

-The microbiome helps your body digest food that we could not otherwise digest.
-They help provide vitamins.
-They regulate our immune system and protect against disease.
+The microbiome helps your body digest food that it could not otherwise digest, which helps in providing vitamins.

-However, throughout life, we add to our microbiome from the food we eat, interacting with animals and plants, socializing with siblings and other people, playing in the dirt, and pretty much anything else we contact in our environment.
+However, throughout life, we add to our microbiome from the food we eat, interacting with animals and plants, socializing with siblings and other people, playing in the dirt, and coming into contact with pretty much anything else in our environment.

-No. The species and distribution of microbes within the microbiome vary greatly among individuals.
 Your microbiome is unique to you and changes continuously throughout your life, depending on your life experiences.
-Everyone can take steps to improve chances that their gut health is healthy and stable, from eating a high-fiber diet and prebiotic foods to avoiding overuse of antibiotics.
+Everyone can take steps to improve chances that their gut health is healthy and stable, from eating a high-fiber diet and prebiotic foods to avoiding the overuse of antibiotics.

-Taking an antibiotic is like nuking bacteria—including all that beneficial bacteria in our microbiome—sometimes permanently.
+Taking an antibiotic is like nuking bacteria, including all those beneficial bacteria in our microbiome—sometimes permanently.
 Researchers hypothesize that one dramatic “collateral harm” of the widespread use of antibiotics has been the loss of intestinal microbes.